KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/unconditional_love_the_gravity_of_god.md

 Whatever falls into water,
 falls into wholeness.

-Water is the physical symbol of unconditional love because it teaches by its nature:
+Water is the living symbol of unconditional love, because it teaches by its very nature:

 Nothing is refused.
 Nothing is judged.
 Nothing is held apart.

-Water carries everything toward equilibrium— toward balance— toward harmony.
+Water carries everything toward equilibrium— toward balance, toward harmony.

 It is gravity in liquid form.